Varadkar hopeful that deal over protocol can unlock Stormont stalemate

 Sir Jeffrey said: “We reiterated our seven tests as being the basis for judging any agreement as to whether it meets the requirements to respect Northern Ireland’s place within the UK internal market and to facilitate ongoing cross-border trade.

-“That’s why an agreement that works for everyone has to be a way forward.
-We respect the fact that he is the Irish Prime Minister (Taoiseach), head of the Irish government and we will work with whoever is in that office under the current government.
+“That’s why an agreement that works for everyone has to be a way forward.”

-“We recognise that cooperation is important, but we can’t restore the political institutions until we get an outcome on the protocol that unionists can support.”

 Sinn Fein president Mrs McDonald said her party had a “very constructive” meeting with the Taoiseach.